stojkovskistefan/togaf/README.md

 C. You recommend commencing an architecture development project to explore the options that would lead to a standardized patient engagement platform suitable for both physical and digital health services.
 For the candidate architectures identified, you recommend adopting those that match prior decisions that have impacted patient engagement efficiency and fit with the current roadmap.
 You will publish this roadmap to the EA Repository.

 D. You recommend establishing an architecture development project to provide standardized APls for accessing the shared patient engagement platform.
 This will provide a reliable service that can be accessed by the digital health service experiments.
 These API interfaces should draw on available industry standard approaches to support a long-term solution.
 This can be added to the existing patient engagement platform roadmap while protecting the planned efficiency gains.

+**Answer:** B

+**Explanation:**
+TOGAF’s ADM encourages the development of multiple candidate architectures and the use of transition architectures to manage risk and uncertainty.
+By identifying multiple options and linking decisions and outcomes, the architecture can be optimized for different stakeholder concerns.
+Planning transitions minimizes risk and ensures adaptability, aligning with TOGAF’s principles of stakeholder engagement, risk management, and incremental value delivery.

 ---